A spectacular defense spell, Armor of Agathys absorbs and deals damage. It is widely considered one of the best early warlock spells.

 The rules for Armor of Agathys give a good description of the visual components of the spell and a straightforward explanation of how it works.

-The interesting thing with this spell is that it specifically states you and your gear, meaning this spell works in addition to any other armor or protections you have.
+The interesting thing with this spell is that it specifically states you and your gear, meaning this spell works in addition to any other armor or protection you have.
 The description also provides a good amount of leeway in terms of flavoring potential.

 Is Armor of Agathys Good?

 Armor of Agathys (AoA) is part defense spell and part damage spell.
-This sets it apart from other spells such as Shield and Mage Armor.
+This sets it apart from other spells, such as Shield and Mage Armor.
 AoA provides temporary hit points for the caster but also deals damage to a melee attacker.

 It is important to note that the spell only activates on a hit from a melee attack.
 This makes it a much better spell for a warlock who plans to be up in the fray compared to a ranged character.